ibrahimabdalrhman/User-Authentication-and-Session-Management-with-Express-MongoDB/README.md

 [POST /auth/signup]
 Creates a new user account.
 Requires a JSON body with the following fields:

--*username (required): the username for the new account.
+- username (required): the username for the new account.
 - email (required): the email address for the new account.
 - password (required): the password for the new account.
 - confirmPassword (required): must match the password field.